• Skip to primary navigation

 Print Friendly, PDF & EmailPrint Recipe

-Schnitzel | thecozyapron.com
+Pork Schnitzel | thecozyapron.com

-Yield: Serve 4
+Yield: Serves 4

-Nutrition Info: 300 calories
+Nutrition info: 300 calories per serving

-Prep Time: 40 minutes (including 20 minute marination)
+Prep time: 40 minutes (including 20 minute marination)

-Cook time: 10 minutes
+Cook time: 16 minutes

 Ingredients:

-• 1 -1 ¼ pound pork loin, cut into 4 cutlets
+• 1 to 1 ¼ pound pork loin, trimmed of excess fat and sliced into 4 thin cutlets

 • 2 cloves garlic, minced